Malcolm Brogdon: 2017–18 season: Sophomore season

-In the Bucks' season opener on October 18, 2017, Brogdon scored 19 points in a 108–100 win over the Boston Celtics.
-On November 3, 2017, he had a season-high 10 assists to go with 21 points against the Detroit Pistons.
-Four days later, he scored a season-high 22 points against the Cleveland Cavaliers.
-On January 22, 2018, he scored a career-high 32 points in a 109–105 win over the Phoenix Suns.
+In the season-opener on October 18, 2017, Brogdon scored 19 points in a 108–100 victory over the Boston Celtics.
+On November 3, he had a season-high 10 assists to go with 21 points against the Detroit Pistons.
+Four days later, Brogdon scored a season-high 22 points against the Cleveland Cavaliers.
+On January 22, 2018, he scored a career-high 32 points in a 109–105 victory over the Phoenix Suns.
 It was the first 30-point game for a Virginia basketball alum since Mike Scott in 2014 with the Atlanta Hawks.
-On February 2, 2018, he was ruled out for six to eight weeks after suffering a partially torn left quadriceps tendon the previous night against the Minnesota Timberwolves.
-On April 9, 2018, he returned to action following a 30-game absence.
-He scored two points and played 13 minutes, all in the first half, in the Bucks' 102–86 win over the Orlando Magic.
+On February 2, Brogdon was ruled out for six to eight weeks after suffering a partially torn left quadriceps tendon the previous night against the Minnesota Timberwolves.
+On April 9, he returned to action following a 30-game absence.
+Brogdon scored two points and played 13 minutes, all in the first half, in the Bucks' 102–86 victory over the Orlando Magic.

 2018–19 season: 50–40–90 season

-On November 28, 2018, Brogdon scored 24 points in 29 minutes on 6-for-6 three-point field goal shooting in a 116–113 win against the Chicago Bulls.
-On February 27, 2019, Brogdon scored 25 points, including 9-for-11 from the field, in a 141–140 overtime win over the Sacramento Kings.
-Brogdon enjoyed the best shooting year of his career, and one of the most efficient in NBA history: he became just the eighth NBA player ever to achieve a 50–40–90 season.
+On November 28, 2018, Brogdon scored 24 points in 29 minutes on 6-for-6 three-point field goal shooting in a 116–113 victory over the Chicago Bulls.
+On February 27, 2019, he scored 25 points, including 9-for-11 from the field, in a 141–140 overtime victory over the Sacramento Kings.
+Brogdon enjoyed the best shooting year of his career, and one of the most efficient in NBA history: Brogdon became just the eighth NBA player ever to achieve a 50–40–90 season and led the league in free throw percentage (.928).
 However, on March 16, he was ruled out indefinitely with a plantar fascia tear in his right foot.
-He returned to action late in the second round of the playoffs.
+Brogdon returned to action late in the second round of the playoffs.